ualberta-mueller-group/MCGS/docs/development-notes.md

     `get_int("some_key")` would return a `std::optional<int>` holding no value.

 - Method `void check_unused_keys()` throws if some key/value pair had no conversion attempted.
 Used to catch typos in the database config string.
+This is called automatically during database initialization.

 # Safe Arithmetic Functions (`safe_arithmetic.h`)